kleinomicslab/mrbin/README.md

 ### Apple/Mac Computers And RStudio
 In some cases, running mrbin from within RStudio on Apple computers will not generate pop-up windows.
-To enable pop-up windows, you will need to install the newest version of xquartz from xquartz.com.
+To enable pop-up windows, it might be helpful to install the newest version of xquartz from https://www.xquartz.org.

 ## Built With